Skip to content

 Flag Meaning

--t, --timeout <duration> Interrupt the child after the duration, then kill if it does not exit.
+-t, --timeout <duration> Interrupt child after the duration, then kill if it does not exit.

 -n, --notify Notify only when command duration meets notify.min_duration.